aynurtoparlak/texture-image-corner-nonCorner/README.md

 # texture-image-corner-nonCorner

-get some texture images and upload they to the google colab( basically you can upload your google drive and get all images from your drive I kept images name as string list)
+get some texture images from web and upload they to them google colab(basically you can upload your google drive then get all images from your drive and I kept images as string list with names)

 feature vector "HOG descriptor" "image" "image + sobel filter"